 Unmanned Systems have been established as being the future for growth in the S.T.E.M areas of Industry.
 No longer for just military uses, drones are now used by First Responders, Law Enforcement for Public Safety, Real Estate Investors, Farmers, Power and Utility Companies, and has applications in Agriculture, Environmental, and Marketing Industries.
-WEI will focus on four areas as part of our efforts to grow the economy in the rural counties in the gulf region: Air, Land, Sea, and Safety.
+WEI will focus on four areas as part of our efforts to grow the economy in the rural counties in the gulf region: Air, Land, Marine, and Safety.
 At WEI we are committed to providing an innovative training program which will focus on: 1.
 Technical Training, 2.
 Human Performance (where safety guidelines will be developed and implemented) and 3.
-Unmanned Vehicle Systems (where the implementation of safety measures with the aid of technology will be developed and deployed).
-This program will offer multiple certification by CAPE, FAA, and USI, all under the auspices of students earning an Associates in Science in Unmanned Vehicle Systems.
+Unmanned Marine Vehicle Systems (where the implementation of safety measures with the aid of technology will be developed and deployed).
+This program will offer multiple certifications by CAPE, FAA, and USI, all under the auspices of students earning an Associate of Science in S.T.E.M. related fields where drones are at the forefront of their technological training.
 All of our programs will have at the core of their functionality the requirement to operate safely.
 Safety is paramount in the development of the curriculum we will establish here at our campus.
 We will be utilizing the Safety Certification curriculum provided by Unmanned Safety Institute (USI) in all of our coursework here at WEI.

-Safety is so engrained in our program, and the need for it so paramount in this burgeoning field that we will be creating the Wakulla Environmental Institute Unmanned Vehicle Systems Program - S.A.F.E.-T. Human Performance and Technical Training Marine Technologies Certification Training Center: The Wakulla Environmental Institute Safety Applications for Flight Marine Technologies Certification Training Center Training Center's mission will be the development of innovative systems to increase Human Performance and Safety.
+Safety is so engrained in our program, and the need for it so paramount in this expanding field that we will be creating the Wakulla Environmental Institute Unmanned Vehicle Systems Program -.
+Human Performance and Technical Training Marine Technologies Certification Training Center: The Wakulla Environmental Institute Safety Applications for Flight Marine Technologies Certification Training Center Training Center's mission will be the development of innovative systems to increase Human Performance and Safety.
 The focus is to develop safety in conjunction with FAA guidelines that will ensure a safe flying experience for everyone.
 As drones become more tantamount in our everyday lives, there is an increasing need to ensure we are all operating in the safest manner with the proper training.
 Our focus will be to study human performance in operating and participating in drone operations industry wide and utilize innovative technological advancements for the purpose of increasingly operating in a safe environment.